Traffic Tickets in FloridaPage Overview

 NOTE: After your hearing, if the court finds you guilty, completing a defensive driving course could dismiss your ticket or remove driving record points.

-To replace a lost ticket in Texas, you’ll most likely need to deal with the county clerk in the location you were ticketed.
+To replace a lost ticket in Florida, you’ll most likely need to deal with the county clerk in the location you were ticketed.

 If you have a commercial driver’s license (CDL) and receive a Florida traffic ticket, you must notify your employer within 30 days of conviction.
 Depending on the type of violation, you could face a fine, CDL suspension, or even permanent revocation.